ETH-Advanced-Formal-Language-Theory/aflt-s2024/README.md

 ## Testing

+1. ### Testing online
    Every commit that you push to this repository will be automatically evaluated by a dedicated Github Workflow.

+2. ### Testing locally
     For debugging your implementations, you can also run the tests locally.
     To run all the tests, you can use `pytest .` in the base directory.
     If you want to test only a specific assignment, you can use `pytest autograding_tests/test_hw[num].py`.